BORN AT SEA on their way to New Zealand

 The Lady Jocelyn sailed 6 May - August 1878 from London to Belfast to Auckland and the passengers were bound for Katikati under Vesey Stewart's settlement scheme.
 Edward Jocelyn GEORGE was born 14 July 1878.

 Henry and Elizabeth Fletcher arrived in New Zealand in 1879 - 1880 on the Western Monarch with one child Florence.
 A son was born on the voyage, Douglas Monarch FLETCHER was born 18 December 1879 and his death was the same day.

 Robert 'Chalmers' ROBINSON was born on the ship Dunbritton outside Otago Heads on 13 June 1880.
 He was named after the nearest Port, which of course was Port Chalmers.
 He was christened at Port Chalmers on 9 July 1880 and was known by his second name.

-The ship "Maraval" arrived in Wellington from London on 23 January 1880.
+The ship "Maraval" arrived in Wellington from London on 23 Jan 1880.
 Among the passengers was the son of a German couple, either Franz Schroeder/Schröder & Francesca Dombrowski OR the other couple on board, Martin Schroeder/Schröder & Bertha Manski.
-Born 11 Jan 1880, during the voyage and baptised Robert Maraval SCHROEDER.
-Robert was the first name of the Captain.
+Born 11 Jan 1880 during the voyage and baptised Robert Maraval SCHROEDER.
+Robert was the first name of Captain Ramsey.